At Temps4Care Ltd we are committed to protecting your privacy and ensure that your personal details are only used when absolutely needed.

 We do not undertake automated decision making or profiling.
 We do use our computer systems to search and identify personal data in accordance with parameters set by a person.
 A person will always be involved in the decision making process.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
-Once you enter our site, the file is added and the cookie helps analyse our web traffic.
+Once you enter our site, you have the option to accept cookies before you proceed.
+Should you click the ‘Accept’ button then that file is added and the cookie helps analyse our web traffic.

 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.
 We use traffic log cookies to identify which pages are being used.